-The area is covered by tropical dry deciduous forests, with dominant species like Shorea robusta (sal), Diospyros melanoxylon (kendu), Boswellia serrata (salai), Terminalia tomentosa (asan), Terminalia bellirica (bahera), Terminalia arjuna (arjun), and Pterocarpus marsupium (paisar).
-The terrain is undulating, with valleys and foothills.
-Grasslands, wetlands, and geothermal springs are also present (Sinha & Santra, 2019).
-During the study period, the region experienced late dry-season climatic conditions, characterized by rising daytime temperatures, dry leaf litter, and sparse ground vegetation.
-These conditions were favorable for faunal surveys, as they enhanced animal movement, visibility, and detectability, especially for terrestrial mammals and herpetofauna.
+The area is covered by tropical dry deciduous forests, with dominant species, such as Shorea robusta (sal), Diospyros melanoxylon (kendu), Boswellia serrata (salai), Terminalia tomentosa (asan), Terminalia bellirica (bahera), Terminalia arjuna (arjun), and Pterocarpus marsupium (paisar).
+The terrain is undulating with valleys and foothills.
+Grasslands, wetlands, and geothermal springs were also present (Sinha & Santra, 2019).
+During the study period, the region experienced late dry season climatic conditions, characterized by rising daytime temperatures, dry leaf litter, and sparse ground vegetation.
+These conditions were favorable for faunal surveys as they enhanced animal movement, visibility, and detectability, especially for terrestrial mammals and herpetofauna.

-The survey was strategically designed to capture species diversity across key habitat types and ecological gradients within the sanctuary.
-Fieldwork was conducted daily between 10:00 AM and 5:00 PM, a timeframe selected to balance logistical feasibility with species activity patterns, especially for herpetofauna which are often more active during warmer daylight hours in early summer.
+The survey was strategically designed to capture species diversity across key habitat types and ecological gradients within sanctuaries.
+Fieldwork was conducted daily between 10:00 AM and 5:00 PM, a timeframe selected to balance logistical feasibility with species activity patterns, especially for herpetofauna, which are often more active during warmer daylight hours in the early summer.

 Survey Design

-To ensure systematic and replicable data collection, the study adopted a two-stage methodological framework comprising:
+To ensure systematic and replicable data collection, this study adopted a two-stage methodological framework, comprising the following:

 Stage I: Primary Field-Based Data Collection